syncfusion/ej2-javascript-docs/src/lineargauge/linear-gauge/linear-gauge-print-and-export.md

 ### Image Export

-To use the image export functionality, we should set the [`allowImageExport`](../api/linear-gauge/#allowimageexport) property to **true**.
+To use the image export functionality, set the [`allowImageExport`](../api/linear-gauge/#allowimageexport) property as "**true**".
 The rendered linear gauge can be exported as an image using the [`export`](../api/linear-gauge/#export) method.
-The method requires two parameters: image type and file name.
-The gauge can be exported as an image in the following formats.
+This method requires two parameters: export type and file name.
+The Linear Gauge can be exported as an image with the following formats.

 * JPEG
 * PNG